 Navigating Netflix’s ever-expanding television library in search of a show your kids will not only enjoy, but benefit from, can be a daunting task.
 After fiddling with strategic search phrases and trying to decode hyper-specific categories like “coming-of-age animal tales” or “race against time,” you’re likely to grow flustered and succumb to the whines and whims of your impatient little one.
 Though Disney+ has been competing with Netflix for all the streaming attention, we know families still rely on Netflix for good kids’ shows.

 So, We looked at a few ingredients for shows your kids will find nutritious and delicious.
 First off, a great children’s show should be intellectually nutritional.
 Kids are walking sponges and every content interaction is an opportunity to expand their understanding of our world.
 Because there is so much drek out there designed to sell us another branded piece of plastic, sniffing out integrity can be challenging, too.
 Lastly, a great kids’ series should avoid risqué themes, that way you don’t have to worry about having conversations you’re not ready to have.
 Sex-ed is better left to the parents, right?
 (There’s no stopping our little flower buds from blooming eventually, so until then let’s keep it clean, right?)

-We sifted through reams of kids’ titles on the world’s fastest growing streaming platform to bring you, in age-appropriate order, the best kid’s shows on Netflix, starting at around 3-years-old and ending in the tweens.
+We sifted through reams of kids’ titles on the world’s longest-running streaming platform to bring you, in age-appropriate order, the best kid’s shows on Netflix, starting at around 3-years-old and ending in the tweens.

 14. Sofia the First (3+)